Back to Articles

 The SEQRA process, with its emphasis on coordinated review and the meticulous determination of significance, underscores New York’s commitment to environmental stewardship and sustainable development.
 By fostering collaboration among agencies and ensuring that environmental impacts are thoroughly assessed and mitigated, SEQRA ensures that New York’s environmental resources are protected.
 Understanding these processes is essential for any agency or entity involved in actions subject to SEQRA, facilitating compliance and promoting environmentally responsible decision-making.

-If you have questions about SEQRA, need assistance with SEQRA, or are seeking guidance with an Environmental, Land Use & Zoning, or Municipal Law matter, please contact Mindy L. Zoghlin, Esq., Jacob H. Zoghlin, Esq., or Ryan Ockenden, Esq.
+If you have questions about SEQRA, need assistance with SEQRA, or are seeking guidance with an Environmental, Land Use & Zoning, or Municipal Law matter, please contact Mindy L. Zoghlin, Esq. or Jacob H. Zoghlin, Esq.

 Previous: Read Part 3 - Completing an Environmental Assessment Form